of Week Home

 All cases are archived on our website.
 To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
 To subscribe or unsubscribe to the Case of the Week or our other email lists, click here.

 Thanks to Dr. Jitendra Khedkar, Krishna Institute of Health Sciences University, India, for contributing this case and the discussion.
+This case was reviewed in May 2020 by Dr. Jennifer Bennett, University of Chicago and Dr. Carlos Parra-Herran, University of Toronto.
 To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

 (1) To all reviewers / Case of Week contributors: we are now requiring you to provide us basic information (name, mailing address, US tax ID number (if any) and nonUS tax ID number (if any) to enable us to comply with US tax laws.
 We will send a 1099 form to US residents who earn $600 or more in any calendar year.
 For non US residents, unfortunately we must withhold 30% of all payments, and forward this amount to the US government (see IRS document).
 You may be able to get this money refunded - you should check with your tax advisor.
 Unfortunately, we are unable to give you tax advice.
 We will apply this rule to all new work started after today.
 If you change your mind about wanting to contribute cases or review topics, just let us know.
 We apologize for the change, but we have no choice.

 (2) We posted a new article on our Management Page: A Managed Care Contracting Plan for Independent / Outreach Labs, Or How to stay profitable even if Medicare cuts your rates - Part One, by Mick Raich, President, Vachette Pathology.